 - The Children’s Emergency Room will remain open 24/7 for pediatric emergency patients.

-- Only visitors without symptoms and without exposure or travel history are allowed to enter the hospital.
+- Only visitors without symptoms and without exposure are allowed to enter the hospital.

 Dr. Alsip discusses how we are responding to COVID-19 and what you should do if you think you may have the coronavirus.